noskla/WebNotepad/README.md

 # WebNotepad - A simple notepad for Firefox

+What's new in version 1.5:
+- Font settings and switch theme functions are now working

 What's new in version 1.4:
 - Whole code has been rewritten
 - Removed fonts.google.com